ali-h/PoS-Distribution/README.md

         "symbol" : "" // symbol of the Token, The stakers of this tokens will be rewarded },
     "distribution_hour" : 0, // distrubution happens daily, set it to 0 for 12:00 PM
-    "reward_pool" : 0, // the total Reward pool, it will be completely distributed
-    "isset" : false // set it true after configuring the bot }
+    "minutes" : 0, // The minutes of the hour in which the distrubution should start "reward_pool" : 0, // the total Reward pool, it will be completely distributed "isset" : false // set it true after configuring the bot }